E4crypt3d/FitnessHub/README.md

 Home

-- User: Manage your profile and fitness preferences.
 - Home: Explore the main landing page with featured content.
 - About: Learn more about FitnessHub and its mission.